-The herd of Sable at Woburn Safari Park can be seen in the savannah section of the Road Safari, where they roam freely in the large exhibit with a number of other African species.
+The herd of Sable at Woburn Safari Park can be seen in the savannah section of the Road Safari.
+They can be seen roaming freely in the large exhibit with a number of other African species including Grevy's zebra, Southern white rhino and common ostriches, among others.

 In the summer months, the herd of sable will stay out in the section with access to shelter within the Antelope House.
 During the colder months, these animals will stay indoors overnight.
 The Antelope House is a facility that enables the management of numerous endangered and critically endangered species of ungulates.